 MATH 0133.
 Transitional Math 1.
 For transfer students in AA and AS degree programs.
-Transitional Math 1 is a one-semester, three-credit course.
+Transitional Math 1 is a onesemester, three-credit course.
 Topics covered include a review of basic skills and concepts such as fractions, decimals, ratios, proportions, percent, introduction to algebraic expressions and signed numbers, first degree equations and inequalities, linear equations, and polynomials.
 Upon successful completion of Transitional Math 1, the student is ready to enter Transitional Math 2, Technical Math or College Math.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
-A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with e-book availability.
+A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with ebook availability.
 MATH 0133 and MATH 0233 use the same textbook and access code.
-Prerequisite: Refer to SAUTech Placement Document.
+Prerequisite: Refer to SAU Tech Placement Plan.

 MATH 0233.
 Transitional Math 2.
 For transfer students in AA and AS degree programs.
-Transitional Math 2 is a one-semester, three-credit course that covers factoring polynomials, rational expressions and equations, rational exponents and radicals, and quadratic functions.
+Transitional Math 2 is a onesemester, three-credit course that covers factoring polynomials, rational expressions and equations, rational exponents and radicals, and quadratic functions.
 Upon successful completion of Transitional Math 2, the student is ready to enter College Algebra.
 All students must have Internet and e-mail access to complete assignments and tests through MyMathLab (an interactive online learning environment).
 A MyMathLab access code comes free with the purchase of a new textbook from the SAU Tech Bookstore or a standalone access can be purchased from the SAU Tech Bookstore with e-book availability.
 MATH 0133 and MATH 0233 use the same textbook and access code.
-Prerequisite: Refer to SAUTech Placement Document or successful completion of Transitional Math 1.
+Prerequisite: Refer to SAU Tech Placement Plan.